Mark-Seaman/Shrinking-World-Pubs/sweng/Pub/m3/lesson/Lesson_12.md

 In summary, Test-Driven Development is a software development approach that promotes writing tests before writing code.
 It follows a cycle of "Red-Green-Refactor" to ensure code quality, rapid feedback, and maintainability.
 It is widely used across different programming languages and helps in building reliable and robust software.

+# Tutorial Video

 <iframe width="481" height="271" src="https://www.youtube.com/embed/Jv2uxzhPFl4" title="Test-Driven Development // Fun TDD Introduction with JavaScript" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

 <iframe width="481" height="271" src="https://www.youtube.com/embed/amkDB_oPix0" title="Test-Driven Development explained in 3 minutes" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

+# AI Prompts

+Here are some interesting AI prompts to try.

+* Show how to setup Django automated tests.

+* Create tests for Student data and Student views.

+* Explain how to run the debugger in Visual Studio Code.

+* Explain how to create an "implementation spike".